coordination-institute/Lesswrong2/README.md

 * If you fix a bug, **write a test for it**.
 * For debugging server-side code, start the server with `npm run debug` instead of `npm run start`.
 Then open Chrome to chrome://inspect, and click "Open dedicated DevTools for Node".
 The server will have stopped at an instance of the `debugger` keyword during startup.
 * When server-side debugging, everything works except for setting breakpoints in the GUI, which is broken by a Chrome bug: https://bugs.chromium.org/p/chromium/issues/detail?id=844070 .
 Until they fix it, you can work around this by installing NiM, https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj, in which breakpoints work but profiling doesn't.

+### Additional Setup for Production

+#### Configure Search Engine Using Algolia.

+* Create a new account on Algolia.com
+* In settings.json and settings-dev.json, set public.algolia.searchKey and .appId to your Algolia search key and app id, respectively.
+Do not commit any changes containing your api key.
+* Configure your local server to point at your production DB (yes, this is gross)
+* In settings-dev.json, add the variable "adminKey": [your API Key]
+* Run your local server
+* Enter the meteor shell with '''meteor shell'''
+* run Vulcan.runAlgoliaExport()
+* Search should now work both locally and in prod.
+* Run Vulcan.runAlgoliaExport()